One-stop Absentee Voting (Early Voting)

 One-stop absentee voting (commonly known as "early voting") allows any registered voter to cast an absentee ballot in person on select days prior to Election Day.
 One-stop voting begins on the second Thursday prior to Election Day and ends on the last Saturday before the election at 1:00 p.m..
 The location for One-stop Voting is either in the County Board of Elections office, or an alternative site, if the County Board office is not equipped to handle in-person voting.
 County Boards of Elections may also designate additional one-stop sites in various other parts of the county.

-Voters may change their name or address at a one-stop voting site, but persons who are not registered in a county may not register to vote during early voting.
+Voters may change their name or address at a one-stop voting site.
+Persons who are not registered in a county may register to vote during early voting.
+This process is called "Same-Day Registration" and is currently permitted due to a preliminary injunction granted under a decision by the U.S. Court of Appeals for the Fourth Circuit, but this option remains the subject of ongoing litigation in federal court.